datum360/Datum360-API-User-Guides/Matthew/PIM360/View/GET custom views.md

 # GET /customviews

 ## Description
-Gets all custom views in a system, optionally filtered by the `type` parameter.
+Get all custom views in a system, optionally filtered by the `type` parameter.

 ## Required Capabilities
 * CanUseAPI